 A 2021 study on Job Optimism said that “Twenty-seven per cent of professionals said they had a shift in perspective due to the pandemic and prefer to work for an organization that better aligns with their personal values.
 In addition, 75 percent of employees would leave a company whose values don’t align with their own.”
 This confirms our core belief that more and more professionals want to work for a company that is representative of their own values.
 The pressure is on for businesses to incorporate real-life values into their business model and company culture or risk losing talent to companies who put them at the forefront.

-Remote work is preferred, but the expectations fluctuate by industry
+Remote work is preferred, but expectations fluctuate by industry

-A 2020 PWC report on the Canadian workforce suggests that the larger the organization, the higher the likelihood of employees preferring to continue working remotely post-pandemic.
+A 2022 Robert Hath study shows that 85% of workers are interested in hybrid or fully remote positions.
+A quarter of workers even say they are willing to take a pay cut for the ability to work remotely all the time.
 While many organizations are adapting to these expectations by offering flexible work arrangements, those that don’t will likely face challenges in attracting and retaining employees in the coming years.

 The urgency to adopt a remote-first or flexible work model varies by industry.
-Employees in industries like financial services, tech and telecom and government are as much as twice as likely to prefer remote work environments than employees in manufacturing, health care, and not-for-profit sectors.
+Employees in industries like financial services, tech and telecom and government are more likely to prefer remote work environments than employees in manufacturing, health care, and not-for-profit sectors.

 What’s a Canadian company to do?